Tada-124880/NLP_2025_AIT/a6_Let's_Talk_with_yourself/README.md

 - **Alternative Model:** `llama-3.2-3B` (provided better responses but was resource-intensive)

 #### 2. Issues Encountered
-- Some responses contained unrelated information due to document retrieval mismatches.
+- Some responses contained unrelated or incomplete information due to:
-- The generator model sometimes generated vague or overly general responses.
+  - Document retrieval mismatches and conflicting personal data.
+  - Formatting inconsistencies that affected proper extraction.
+  - The chatbot generating vague responses due to suboptimal prompt structuring.
-- Using `llama-3.2-3B` led to incomplete responses due to resource limitations but the answer form this model is better.
+- Using `llama-3.2-3B` led to incomplete responses due to resource limitations, though its answers were generally better.
+- The chatbot struggled with answering specific questions about personal details, even when relevant data was available, indicating possible retrieval inefficiencies.

 ### Task 3: Chatbot Development (Web Application)
 #### Features